MichaelAlikbarov/MichaelAlikbarov/README.md

 ### 👋
 Hello!
 I have been studying development since June 2022 at the Yandex Practicum courses - https://practicum.yandex.ru/.
 The repositories contains educational project work.
 Technologies studied:
-HTML, CSS, JS, BEM, Node.jS, MongoDB, Express.js, React, styled-component.
+HTML, CSS, JS, BEM, Node.js, MongoDB, Express.js, React, styled-components.

 <!--
 **MichaelAlikbarov/MichaelAlikbarov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.